Collaborative Problem Solving

 Matt Cretsinger, Ed.S. is Certified in the Collaborative Problem Solving® (CPS) approach.
 Collaborative Problem Solving was created by Think:Kids, a program within the #1-ranked Department of Psychiatry in the United States, Massachusetts General Hospital in Boston, MA.

-Collaborative Problem Solving CertificationTraditional models of discipline have used consequences and rewards to improve negative behaviors in children.
+What is the Collaborative Problem Solving approach?
+Traditional models of discipline have used consequences and rewards to improve negative behaviors in children.
 While this may be effective for new behaviors, it does not improve behavior concerns that have been ongoing.
 Alternatively, Collaborative Problem Solving is an evidence-based approach that promotes the philosophy “Kids do well if they can.”
 It recognizes that children do not lack the will to engage in appropriate behaviors, but instead, they lack the skills needed to do so.
-CPS first teaches parents/caregivers to better understand the problems that are causing the concerning behaviors then provides them with strategies to help build the skills their children struggle to demonstrate in a variety of situations..
-By utilizing this framework, parents/caregivers are able to work collaboratively with their children to develop long-term solutions to even the most challenging of behavioral concerns.
+CPS first teaches people to better understand the problems that are causing the concerning behaviors then provides them with strategies to help build the skills people struggle to demonstrate in a variety of situations.
+By utilizing this approach, people are able to work collaboratively to develop long-term solutions to even the most challenging of behavioral concerns.
 Feel free to learn more about CPS at Think:Kids.org.

 For more information, please send any questions to matt@wellnessconnectionofiowa.com